i7modes/i7modes/README.md

 ### 🚀 About Me
 - 🎓 **Field of Study:** Computer Engineering
 - 💡 **Interests:** Software Development, Problem Solving, and Emerging Technologies
-- 🌟 **Philosophy:** Always curious and eager to learn something new

 ---